section-engineering-education/engineering-education/content/articles/multi-label-classification-with-scikit-multilearn/index.md

 #### MultinomialNB

-This is a method found in the Naive Bayes algorithm used in building our model and it is best suited for classification that contains discrete features such a text.
+This is a method found in the Naive Bayes algorithm used in building our model, and it is best suited for classification that contains discrete features such a text.
-For detailed understanding about `MultinomialNB` click [here](https://towardsdatascience.com/naive-bayes-classifier-81d512f50a7c)
+For detailed understanding about `MultinomialNB`, click [here](https://towardsdatascience.com/naive-bayes-classifier-81d512f50a7c)

 #### accuracy_score